Kajatin/hue-gpt/README.md

 ### Firebase

 The backend is powered by [Firebase](https://firebase.google.com/) which is used to store the generated images in Firebase Storage and the related metadata in Firestore.
-If you want to run the project yourself, you'll need to add your own Firebase project and add the credentials to `FIREBASE_CONFIG` environment variable.
+If you want to run the project yourself, you'll need to add your own Firebase project and add the credentials to `NEXT_PUBLIC_FIREBASE_CONFIG` environment variable.

 ### OpenAI